anvilco/node-anvil/README.md

   * `title` (String) - _optional_ Set the title encoded into the PDF document
   * `fontSize` (Number) - _optional_ Set the fontSize of all filled text.
 Default is 10.
   * `color` (String) - _optional_ Set the text color of all filled text.
 Default is dark blue.
   * `data` (Object) - The data to fill the PDF.
 The keys in this object will correspond to a field's ID in the PDF.
-These field IDs and their types are available on the `API Info` tab on your PDF template's page in the Anvil dashboard.
+These field IDs and their types are available on the PDF template's page in the Anvil dashboard.
     * For example `{ "someFieldId": "Hello World!" }`
 * `options` (Object) - _optional_ Any additional options for the request
   * `dataType` (Enum[String]) - _optional_ Set the type of the `data` value that is returned in the resolved `Promise`.
 Defaults to `'buffer'`, but `'arrayBuffer'` and `'stream'` are also supported.